In line with the National Curriculum, the teaching of English is structured to develop skills in:

 Children are encouraged to take books home to share with adults, and individual reading books are given by the class teacher when they feel the child is ready based on their phonic skills.

-Throughout Year 1 we continue to use the Jolly Phonics scheme to further support children with their reading.
-We also teach guided reading on a daily basis with an additional book.
-During these sessions children will be given a weekly Oxford Reading Tree book as well to take home to share with an adult.
-To develop comprehension skills we encourage children to talk about the books they are reading and use the context and picture clues and a range of decoding skills in addition to their use of phonics.
+Throughout Year 1 we continue to use the Jolly Phonics scheme to support children with their reading.
+We also teach guided reading on a daily basis.
+During these sessions children will explore a range of fiction and non-fiction books which they will take home to read to/with an adult.
+To develop comprehension skills we encourage children to talk about the books they are reading and use the context, picture clues and a range of decoding skills in addition to their use of phonics.
 Children are given literacy based activities to support and extend their reading through guided reading sessions.
-Reading books are changed weekly.
+Reading books are changed regularly.

 Year 2 – Year 6

-Some children may still require a Jolly Phonics books to support their learning but most will simply have a weekly Oxford Reading Tree book.
-These are used for guided reading and will be changed on a weekly basis.
-As the children progress onto more challenging books they may keep them for longer than a week.
-In addition to scheme books, children also have the opportunity to take home Free Readers, which are non-scheme books appropriate for the child’s reading level and ability.
-These will still be sent home and used for Guided Reading.
+Some children may still require a Jolly Phonics books to support their learning whilst most will have access to poetry, fiction or non-fiction books.
+These texts are used for guided reading and will be changed regularly.
+As the children progress onto more challenging books they may keep them for longer.
+Guided reading activities embed our rich cultures of both reading and English and are designed to challenge and re-enforce English skills.